Script Examples

 2. The downloading file dialog.

 3. A dialog advising that MyApp.exe is running and needs to be closed.
 The user has a period to save any changes (if relevant) in MyApp.exe.
-They can then terminate MyApp.exe themselves, or can wait for the Web Update Wizard to terminate it automatically.
+They can then terminate MyApp.exe themselves, or can wait for the Software Update Wizard to terminate it automatically.

 4. A dialog advising that the update was successfully made.